 - Social Studies – Grade 6: Western Geography and Culture; Grade 7: Eastern Geography and Culture; Grade 8: US History and Historical Thinking

-In addition to these core classes students attend Czech Language or English Language Learning (ELL) classes three times per week.
+In addition to these core classes students attend Czech Language or English Language Learning (ELL) classes four times per week.
 Students also have classes in Art, Music, Physical Education and Information Technology.

 The courses at CISP follow a United States curriculum with limited flexibility.
 For example, a wide range of literature and world history is studied; both metric and US customary systems of measurement are used, etc. Also, we are sensitive to students who need specific courses for entrance into universities in their home countries and help students meet requirements as we are able.
 We allow homeschooling families to send their children to our school for individual classes when we offer courses and schedules that meet their needs.